roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Britney!"
 Trisha blushed a deep crimson as the store owner grinned at her.
 The head cheerleader let out a loud laugh as she strode out the door to her car, Trisha hurrying to follow her.

  "Trisha, hun, I've got a good feeling about this."
 Britney grinned at her friend as she pulled out her car keys.
 "We've got lots of fun waiting for us."
-Report_Story #1